This section of AsktheBuilder.com deals with legal jujumagumbo.

-- If you submit a question, story, image, drawing or photograph to me via AsktheBuilder.com, you agree that I can use it on my website, publish it in any other future publication and/or license it to some other entity without any compensation from me.
+- If you submit a comment on any page, a question, a story, an image, a drawing or photograph to me via AsktheBuilder.com, you agree that I can use it on my website, publish it in any other future publication and/or license it to some other entity without any compensation from me.
 What you submit becomes MY PROPERTY.

 - If you do want compensation, any advice or knowledge you take away from visiting my website or from a reply I send to you is payment in full for life for anything you send to me.